TransitGym/TransitGym.github.io/index.md

 - Here is an [lovely example](https://setosa.io/bus/) by [Lewis Lehe](https://twitter.com/lewislehe).

-- Here is the [Visualization of bus holding control with MARL](./vis.html).
+- Here is the [Visualization of bus holding control](./vis.html).
 To maintain regular headway among buses in the transit system is very similar to the autonomous control to stablize traffic flow as researched by [FLOW](https://flow-project.github.io/), but our problem can be more complicated since there is not only uncertainty from agents (i.e., buses) but also from the bus stops, where the passenger demand could be a significant factor affecting the performance of the system.